-The usual dosage used on cardiac stress test is the following 1,2:
+The usual dosage used on cardiac stress tests is the following 1,2:

-if there is no increase in heart rate by 10 bpm or drop in blood pressure by ≥ 10 mmHg after 2-3 min of infusion an increase to 210 µg/kg might be considered subject to local and institutional norms 2.
+if there is no increase in heart rate by 10 beats per minute (bpm) or drop in blood pressure by ≥10 mmHg after 2-3 min of infusion an increase to 210 µg/kg might be considered subject to local and institutional norms 2.

 Contraindications of adenosine include 1,2:

-- xanthines as aminophylline, theophylline, caffeine act as competitive antagonists
+xanthines such as aminophylline, theophylline, and caffeine act as competitive antagonists